aldesantis/api-on-rails/book/chapter-1/3-respect-rest.md

 The main difference between REST and RPC is that, while REST focuses on information, RPC focuses on function.

-RPC has the advantage of being simpler to implement than REST, because designing an RPC service requires less work than designing a RESTful service.
-It is also more widespread in corporate environments, where goal is not to structure information in resources but to perform a certain task.
+RPC has some advantages over REST:

-Cons:
+- it is simpler to implement, because designing an RPC service requires less work than designing a RESTful service;

-- No HTTP verbs (no guarantee of safety, idempotence or cacheability)
+- it is usually preferred in some corporate environments, where the goal is not to structure information in resources but to perform a certain task.

-- Less standardized than REST (because there are no resources?)
+On the other hand, it also has disadvantages: as with RPC, no standard verbs are used, so there is no guarantee of safety, idempotence or cacheability.